dotjorge/dotjorge/README.md

 \
 <b>A little more about me:</b>
 \
 Blogger and curious about how websites are coded and work since the "Blogger" era, on aproximately 2010.
-And I also like to mod games since I first modded a mod called "Deathrun" for Call Of Duty 4, wich was the first time ever I had contact with programming logic with C++ back in 2013 and loved it!
+I also like to mod games since I first modded a mod called "Deathrun" for Call Of Duty 4, wich was the first time ever I had contact with programming logic with C++ back in 2013 and loved it!
 \
 \
 I'm a gamer and a gaming/engine/hardware technology enthusiast too, I love watching DigitalFoundry.